Jandalf81/rclone_script/ReadMe.md

 First of all: You don't have to.
 I made this script for myself first of all.
 I'm happy already if someone else can use it.
 I only ask you to report any problems or feature requests here.

 If you _really_ want to thank me, you could use this [DropBox referral link](https://db.tt/9AcbUWny) to create your account there.
 This will give us both 500 MiB extra (on top of the default 2 GiB) when you install the DropBox client.
+That will be enough for a good number of save files... ;-)

 ## Sources